tkloczko/prolusion/README.md

 **Emacs**

-    $ brew   install emacs --use-git-head --cocoa # if emacs is not installed
+    $ brew   install emacs --use-git-head --cocoa --HEAD # if emacs is not installed
-    $ brew reinstall emacs --use-git-head --cocoa # if emacs is     installed
+    $ brew reinstall emacs --use-git-head --cocoa --HEAD # if emacs is     installed

 **Emacs prolusion**